sdsc/sdsc-summer-institute-2022/3.5_high_throughput_computing/DEPENDENCIES.md

 ### Manually create your first job dependency

-First, let's clean up your HOME direcotry by deleting all of the standard output files from the array job exercies completed in the previous section.
+Before we begin, let's first clean up your HOME direcotry by deleting all of the standard output files from the array job exercies we completed in the previous section.

 ```
 [xdtr108@login02 ~]$ rm *.exp-*